 Ideally, try to access your fats from their whole food sources first, before their oil (i.e. eating an avocado over avocado oil; coconut meat over coconut oil; olives over olive oil; or almonds over almond oil), to receive the wide spectrum of nutrients and health-promoting fibres, from the plants.
 Don't be fat-phobic, fat is your friend!

 Nuts are seeds are one of my favourite snacks.
 They contain an abundance of healthy fats, protein, fibre, vitamins and minerals.
 I can’t eat Brazil nuts due to an allergy, but I do include every other type of nut and seed on the planet into my diet.
 They may just be my favourite food.

 Hazelnuts (also called filbert nuts) are sweet, crunchy and fragrant.
 They contain high amounts of the antioxidant, vitamin E, along with calcium, magnesium, iron, copper, potassium, zinc and selenium.
 These beauties also deliver a variety of phytonutrients in the form of beta-carotene, campesterol, myricitrin, and avenasterol.
 Hazelnuts happen to be Oregon's state nut (the only state with a state nut!), which pleases me as a fan of Portlandia.
 Nearly 100% of the hazelnuts eaten in the U.S. are from Oregon -you Oregonians are very lucky!

-These “Cocoa Nuts” (or Nutella Nuts) are inspired by Rawtella.
-They're perfect for snacking, providing healthy fats, fibre and protein.
+These chocolate-dusted hazelnuts are perfect for snacking, providing healthy fats, fibre and protein.
 I hope you enjoy this healthy treat and have fun exploring the tasty world of fats!